hwang2006/Generative-AI-with-LLMs/README.md

 </p>

 In order to do so, you need to add the "genai" virtual envrionment that you have created as a python kernel.
-1. activate the horovod-enabled virtual environment:
+1. activate the `genai` virtual environment:
 ```
 [glogin01]$ conda activate genai
 ```